 Most people are familiar with traditional email services like Gmail, Yahoo, or Outlook—but temporary email services (temp mail) are becoming increasingly popular as a smart privacy solution.
-But how exactly does temp mail differ from a permanent email address, and when should you use each?
+But is really any difference between temp mail and permanent emails?

-Let’s break down the key differences between temp mail and permanent email to help you decide which one fits your needs.
+Let’s see some differences between temporary mail and permanent email to help you decide which one emails your needs.

 Temporary email (also called disposable mail) is a short-lived, anonymous email address created instantly without registration.
 It’s designed for one-time or short-term use, such as signing up for a website or downloading a file.